SAP-samples/abap-platform-rap120/exercises/ex01/README.md

    2. Please copy and paste the prompt provided below in the chat, and press **Enter**.
 Ensure to replace `###` with your chosen suffix.

       ```PROMPT
-      Create a transaction application for travel management.
+      Create a transactional application for travel management.
 Create the entity Travel based on the structure /DMO/TRAVEL_DATA.
       The second entity is Booking based on /DMO/BOOKING_DATA.
 The generated objects should end with  suffix “###”
       ```